todays tech news scookietech

 That was a mistake.

 I missed OpenAI’s GPT-4 announcement by three days.
-By the time I caught up, my competitors had already started testing it in their workflows.
+By the time I caught up, my competitors were already testing it in their workflows.
 I was behind before I even knew the race had started.

 Here’s what nobody tells you about tech in 2024.